Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## What is a block?
 1. Block is defined by curly braces {}
 2. block allows us to group multiple statements.
-Like in if block & for, while loops
+Like in if & for, while loops
    ```JS
    if(true){
       console.log("HI");